-6.6 Ground-based remote sensing
+6.7 Ground-based remote sensing

-Vertical atmospheric sounding using passive remote sensing from satellites has been discussed in detail in § 5.1.
-Meteorologists making detailed local forecasts or scientists investigating the planetary boundary have requirements for atmospheric sounding with better vertical resolution near the ground than can be provided by the satellite systems.
+Vertical atmospheric sounding using passive remote sensing from satellites is described in detail in § 5.1.
+Meteorologists making detailed local forecasts or scientists investigating the planetary boundary have requirements for atmospheric sounding with better vertical resolution near the ground than cannot be provided by the satellite systems.

 One method of providing this information is to use upward-looking passive remote sensing, with a radiometer mounted at the Earth’s surface.
-Radiometers are now commercially available for this purpose.
-These use a selection of channels in the oxygen band between 50 GHz and 58 GHz to produce a measurement of temperature structure.
+These radiometers use a selection of channels in the oxygen band between 50 GHz and 58 GHz to produce a measurement of temperature structure.
 Channels between 21 GHz and 24 GHz are used to provide information on the variation of water vapour in the vertical, and a window observation in the region of 30 GHz is used for cloud identification.
-Measurement of water vapour in the future also benefit from additional observations in the lower wings of the water vapour absorption band at 183 GHz.
+Measurement of water vapour also benefits from additional observations in the lower wings of the water vapour absorption band at 183 GHz.

-Although the channels for ground based remote sensing of temperature and humidity are in a similar region to passive satellite remote sensing, they are not identical to those used by satellites.
-At some frequencies, satellite remote sensing can safely share with terrestrial services, but ground-based radiometers may need protection.
-The number of ground-based radiometers in operation is still small, but if current developments are successful, larger numbers may be deployed in the future.
+Although the channels for ground based remote sensing of temperature and humidity are in a similar region to passive satellite remote sensing, they are in general using wider bands including bands shared with other services.
+In some frequency bands, in particular those covered by RR No. 5.340, ground-based radiometers benefit from the same protection than satellite remote sensing but in other bands, ground-based radiometers would require relevant protection.
+The number of ground-based radiometers in operation is still relatively small, but larger numbers are expected to be deployed in a near future.
 A pragmatic method of sharing may have to be developed where radiometers are deliberately sited to avoid interference from the other services.

 Passive remote sensing of other atmospheric constituents, e.g. ozone (in particular at 142 GHz) also benefits from a significant number of ground-based radiometry sites.